FunkinCrew/funkin-modding-docs/src/03-custom-characters/03-02-creating-a-character.md

 Health Icon data is structured like so:
   - `id`: The ID to use for the health icon, defaults to character's ID.
   - `scale`: Specify the size of the health icon relative to the original size.
 For example, `2.0` makes the sprite twice as big.
 Optional, defaults to `1.0`.
   - `flipX`: Whether to flip the whole sprite horizontally in-game.
+Optional, defaults to `false`.
   - `isPixel`: Specify whether to disable texture smoothing for this characters health icon.
 Optional, defaults to `false`.
-  - `offsets`:
+  - `offsets`: The offset of the health icon, in pixels.
+Optional, defaults to `[0, 0]`.
     - Use an array of two decimal values, the first for horizontal position and the second for vertical position.

 Death data is structured like so:
   - `cameraOffsets`: The amount to offset the camera by while focusing on this character as they die.
+Optional, defaults to `[0, 0]`.
     - Default value focuses on the character's graphic midpoint.
     - Use an array of two decimal values, the first for horizontal position and the second for vertical position.
   - `cameraZoom`: The amount to zoom the camera by while focusing on this character as they die.
+Optional, defaults to `1`.
   - `preTransitionDelay`: The delay between when the character reaches `0` health and when the death animation plays.
+Optional, defaults to `0`.

 Animation data is structured like so:
 - `name`: The internal animation name for the game to use.